clockelliptic/react-fullslide/README.md

 Why?
 Because this component exists on a real 2-dimensional plane.
 Each additional layer of nesting requires either (a) an additional dimension of motion or (b) a different imlementation.

+*In the future, various built-in methods of adding addition scroll dimensionality will be supported.*

 ```
 export default function NestedSliderApp (props) {
     return (